 The Age Discrimination in Employment Act of 1967 protects individuals who are 40 years or older.
 Employment analysts divide the workforce of today into five different categories.
 Do you know which category you fall in?
 Wikipedia loosely defines them as the Silent Generation (or the Traditionalist) born between 1925 and 1945, the Baby Boomers born between 1946 and 1964, Gen X’ers born between 1965 and 1981, Gen Y (also known as the Millennial Generation) born between 1982 and 1993, and Generation Z (also called Gen I or the Internet Generation) born since 1994.
 The US Census Bureau reported that in 2010 of the 308.7 million people living the United States 24% were under the age of 18, 63% were between 18 and 64, and 13% were 65 or over.

 MBL supports the hiring and promotion of qualified persons with disabilities and makes every effort to provide reasonable accommodations when requested.
 Information about the Americans with Disability Act of 1990 and its amendment in 2008, as well as a self-identification form, are available on our employment website.
-Disability.gov is the federal government’s website for comprehensive information on disability programs and services.
-Fact sheet of America’s history of supporting persons with disabilities.
-National Disability Employment Awareness Month
+The federal government’s website for comprehensive information on disability programs and services can be found here.

 MBL does not discriminate in employment, research, or education based on gender or sexual orientation.
 Visit the MBL website for details.
 MBL provides an equal employment opportunity environment for everyone.
 “It is the policy and the practice of the Marine Biological Laboratory to treat all persons associated with our community in a fair and equitable manner and to select employees, faculty, and students without discrimination on the basis of their race, color, national origin, ancestry, gender, sexual orientation, religious beliefs, mental or physical disability, age, genetic predisposition, military status, or participation in a harassment complaint.”
 MBL provides protection for its employees, visiting researchers, faculty, and students through its Illegal Harassment Policy.